-Donald Trump Fails To Understand 6th-Grade Geography, Confuses England, The United Kingdom, Great Britain
+Donald Trump Fails To Understand 6th Grade Geography, Confuses England, The United Kingdom, Great Britain

 Countries On Those Islands

 On the island of Ireland sits one country, the Republic of Ireland, and part of another.
-The southern and western three quarters of the island of Ireland belong to the Republic of Ireland, an independent country with no connection to any other country.
+The southern and western three-quarters of the island of Ireland belong to the Republic of Ireland, an independent country with no connection to any other country.
 The northeastern quarter of the island of Ireland belongs to Northern Ireland, which is at once a country and a part of another country (more on that in two paragraphs).

-Over on Great Britain are three countries: England, Scotland and Wales.
+Over on Great Britain are three countries: England, Scotland, and Wales.
 On the map below, England is in red, Scotland is in blue, Wales is in green, and Northern Ireland – on that other island – is in yellow.

-England, Scotland, Wales and Northern Ireland are all their own countries, and are simultaneously part of another country: the United Kingdom of Great Britain and Northern Ireland.
+England, Scotland, Wales, and Northern Ireland are all their own countries and are simultaneously part of another country: the United Kingdom of Great Britain and Northern Ireland.
 Or, colloquially, the United Kingdom or just the U.K.

 Wait, They’re Their Own Countries But Part Of Another Country?